balogsun/SeunB-mentoring-docs/Monitor-And-Heal/datadog_selfhealing.md

        @your_email@domain.com @webhook-Run_Purge_Script
        ```

-       Here, your webhook will also be a receipient, by simply typing the `@` key, in the message tab, a list of receipients will pop up for you to select.
+       Here, your webhook will also be a recipients, by simply typing the `@` key, in the message tab, a list of recipients will pop up for you to select.

        <img width="707" alt="image" src="https://github.com/user-attachments/assets/fa0aa0e6-7fc8-497f-b656-e1409255b5a0">

    - **Save and Activate the Monitor**:
      - Click **Save** to activate the monitor.

-   - Navitage to `monitor section` to see a list of your configured monitors.
+   - Navigate to `monitor section` to see a list of your configured monitors.

        <img width="793" alt="image" src="https://github.com/user-attachments/assets/5b7d66fc-069a-4f23-8b94-11c2560e9893">